artsy/artsy.github.io/_posts/2018-08-30-pair-programming.markdown

 Another good example is on-boarding new hires.
 Coming from an agile consultancy and a photo-product company, I was nowhere close to an Art expert when I joined Artsy.
 This was the time I wanted to question not just technical questions, but also very basic questions about art.
 How do people find and purchase artworks?
 Who actually sells artworks?
 What is an art fair?
 And auctions?
-[Christina Thompson](christina-thompson), on the other hand, has been at Artsy for more than two years.
+[Christina Thompson][christina-thompson], on the other hand, has been at Artsy for more than two years.
 She also has strong experience in agile software development and practices, including pair-programming.
 Naturally, we started pairing to familiarize myself both with the code base and basic knowledge about Art on my first week at Artsy.

 ### When not to pair program?